-If you’ve been around lately, you know that last month I took a food sensitivity test.
+If you’ve been around lately, you know that last month I took a food sensitivity test with EverlyWell.
 After months trial and error and seizing a moment of curiosity and frustration, I poked around the inter webs for a discount code and broke down to buy the test.
-One 10% off code (you can find one here) and a few days later, I found myself pricking my finger and mailing my blood off to a random lab.
+One discount (feel free to use my link* with the code: Everly for 12% off) and a few days later, I found myself pricking my finger and mailing my blood off to a random lab.
 Sounds a bit like an episode of Orphan Black but oh well.
 I did a full review on the test on my youtube channel.
 If you haven’t watched it already and want to check it out, just click here.

 I’m about a month into my elimination diet and post testing.
 So it seemed like a good time to give you and update and explain anything I missed the first time around.
 But first, let’s do a little recap.

 Food sensitivity tests are limited in some ways because they can really only ascertain results if you eat the foods.
 Because I’ve been dairy free for almost 4 years, it was highly unlikely that I would test positive for a dairy sensitivity.
 As well as, some things can cause false results such as a reaction to certain fish oils.
 I take cod liver oil as a part of my supplements to heal my teeth.
 This may be the reason for my reaction to the test because of the higher levels.

 There are 4 categories you can test in with EverlyWell.
 Luckily, I didn’t have anything they considered to be highly reactive.
 However, I was surprised to find that I did have 4 moderate reactivities: gluten, wheat, malt and cinnamon.
 Honestly, I’m still a bit outraged about the cinnamon.